sylefeb/Silice/learn-silice/README.md

 # Learn FPGA programming with Silice

 This page covers introductory topics.
-For more advanced topics please checkout the [advanced topics](Advanced.md) page as well as the [efficient design guidelines](Guidelines.md).
+For more advanced topics please checkout the [advanced topics](Advanced.md) page.

 Silice has a [reference documentation](Documentation.md).